fengyun7810/Naive-Bayes-Classifier-for-Vehicle-Maneuvers-Prediction/readme.md

 I didn't include images because I don't know if I can share that!

-I coded the classifier.cpp with the constrain of two functions given in the classifer.h file.
+I coded the classifier.cpp with the constrain of two functions given in the classifier.h file.

 The following is the problem description from the Udacity Quiz: